ivywtl/ivywtl.github.io/_pages/about.md

 ---
 Biography
 ======
 &emsp;&emsp;&emsp;I am a Basic Life Research Scientist/Postdoctoral Scholar with Dr. [Paul Mischel](https://med.stanford.edu/paulmischellab.html) at Stanford University, affiliated with the Department of Pathology and Sarafan ChEM-H. My general research interest lies in understanding the mechanistic underpinnings of human cancers, and how we leverage and translate these fundamental principles to devise new therapeutic strategies to benefit cancer patients.
-With core expertise in molecular biology, advanced multiplexed fluorescence microscopy, and live cell imaging, my research explores the cancer genome structure-function relationship and their role in shaping tumor evolution, as well as the development of sequencing-based and imaging-based tools to detect and discern different cancer amplicon structures.
+With core expertise in molecular biology, advanced multiplexed fluorescence microscopy, and live cell imaging, my research explores the cancer genome structure-function relationship and their role in shaping tumor evolution, as well as developing sequencing-based and imaging-based tools to detect and discern different cancer amplicon structures.

 &emsp;&emsp;&emsp;My postdoctoral training with Dr. Paul Mischel centers around extrachromosomal DNA (ecDNA), which is a fundamental mechanism driving oncogene amplification in close to 20% of all human cancer types.
 My postdoctoral work spans several aspects on ecDNA: <br>